Burnout in Medical Students & Residents: What to Do About It

 Dr. Atul Gawande wrote an excellent piece in The New Yorker about how technological changes in medicine have contributed to burnout.

-In short, increasing requirements for computer documentation are highly correlated with burnout, which is why neurosurgeons are less likely to be burned out than emergency physicians—they just spend less time documenting.
-Additionally, decreasing physician autonomy is a major factor, as outlined by the Jobs Demand-Resources Model.
+In short, increasing requirements for computer documentation are highly correlated with burnout, which is why neurosurgeons are less likely to be burned out than emergency physicians.
+They simply spend less time documenting.

 How Do We Address Burnout?